-As a film composer, Drew has composed the music for a number of feature length films and documentaries, including: A Message from the East (2009), Fate Accompli (2012), Bailout (2012), and the indie coming-of-age film, Scary Normal (2013).
-In 2014, he completed work on the anticipated feature documentary, Alex & Ali, which has gone on to win both audience and jury awards at film festivals around the world.
-He also recently finished the scores for the short films Mike India Alpha (2013), Safe Word (2014), and the amazing shorts Bowes Academy & Get The F K Outta Paris (2015) with Director Greg Emetaz.
-In addition to these projects, he also completed the music for the short films Knockdown, Angle of Incidence: Cranaë, and Imaginary, in 2015.
+As a film composer, Drew has composed the music for a number of feature length films and documentaries, including: Defending A Monster(2016), 85: The Greatest Team in Pro Football History (2016), Market Value(2016), and the highly-anticipated feature documentary, Alex & Ali, which won both audience and jury awards at film festivals around the world.
+He also recently finished the scores for the short films Get The F K Outta Paris (2015), Safe Word (2014), and the amazing shorts Bowes Academy .
+In addition to these projects, he also completed the music for the short films Knockdown, The Judas Run, and Imaginary, in 2015.

-Coming up, he is preparing to work on the feature films, Market Value, Sin Verité, and Angle of Incidence, along with the short film, Spell Claire, next year.
+Coming up, he is preparing to work on the feature films, Verräter, Sin Verité, and The Luminary, along with the short film, Spell Claire.

-In 2015, Drew completed the music and sound design for the forthcoming video game, Paper Wings, and is currently working on the music and sound design for the forthcoming therapeutic video game, Soteria, with the Play 4 Change group.
+In 2016, Drew completed the music and sound design for the forthcoming therapeutic video game, Soteria, with the Play 4 Change group.
 He is currently working on another game with that team, as well as another forthcoming game project.

 Mr. Edwards is the composer for the web series’ Trep Life (Inc. Magazine) and Dorkumentary TV, and his work has been heard on television and in theatres across the country in the trailers for Bride Flight, Peabody & Sherman, and Promised Land, as well as in many national commercials.
 Drew created the music and sound design for the original audio dramas, Doctor Who: The Companion Chronicles – The Wanderer (Big Finish Productions/BBC), and Graceless II (Big Finish).
 Additionally, he has contributed music and sound for the General Admission and Nerdette podcasts, as well as the Curious City broadcast, for WBEZ radio.